Lese Majesty (album): Background

 In an interview with Hypetrak in February 2013, Palaceer Lazaro announced he and Maraire were working on a second album.
-Of the record’s sound, he said "I don’t know.
+Of the record's sound, he said "I don't know.
 I doubt that it will sound much like it.
-It will probably sound… I don’t know.
-We’ve left that.
+It will probably sound… I don't know.
+We've left that.
 That [last album] is kind of far behind us now.
 There will be some similarities I guess, because we are who we are.
-Other than that, it’s not gonna sound much like it at all."
+Other than that, it's not gonna sound much like it at all."

 The album was first premiered at Seattle's Pacific Science Center Laser Dome in April 2014.

 Reception

 Lese Majesty has received acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 81, which indicates "universal acclaim", based on 36 reviews.

-AllMusic critic David Jeffries gave the record a perfect score, writing: "With Lazaro frequently falling back on his warm and welcoming Butterfly-era flow, the album balances the avant with the approachable in a manner few others would even attempt."
+AllMusic critic David Jeffries wrote: "With Lazaro frequently falling back on his warm and welcoming Butterfly-era flow, the album balances the avant with the approachable in a manner few others would even attempt."
 Jeffries further stated: "It's a shame that such a vanguard effort is weakened by a few clever and jokey interludes that don't warrant a return, but that just leaves Shabazz Palaces room for a proper masterpiece as the brilliant Lese Majesty is so very close."
 Paula Mejia of The A.V.
-Club stated that the record "spans universes, sonically and otherwise," and is "Butler’s most extreme refusal of the hip-hop status quo, boasting erratic instrumentals and subtle shit-talk toward haters subverting the canon."
+Club stated that the record "spans universes, sonically and otherwise," and is "Butler's most extreme refusal of the hip-hop status quo, boasting erratic instrumentals and subtle shit-talk toward haters subverting the canon."
 Reviewing for Entertainment Weekly, Kyle Anderson thought that "the slightly-loosened-up attitude helps turn shambolic backdoor bangers such as "They Come in Gold" into intimate headphone masterpieces."
 The Guardian critic Alexis Petridis stated: "As it is, not every experiment on Lese Majesty works, but when they do, the results are spectacular.
 And even when they don't, the lovely sense that you're listening to an album genuinely unlike any other is pretty overwhelming."